gene-git/ssl-mgr/README.rst

 Once config is setup, a cron/timer to run *renew* followed by *roll* 2 or 3 hours later should take care of everything.
 Can be run daily or weekly.

+The *curr/next* directories will also be copied to the production directory, as specified in *conf.d/ssl-mgr.conf* by the variable *prod_cert_dir*.

 Diffie-Hellman Parameters
 -------------------------